shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 > The constraint template includes Rego code on line 17 that enforces that all containers in the AKS cluster are sourced from approved container registries.
 The approved container registries can are defined in the **registry** parameter and this is where you can specify the container registry URL when implementing the ConstraintTemplate.

 - To convert this template to Azure Policy JSON, press **Ctrl+Shift+P** then type **Azure Policy for Kubernetes: Create Policy Definition from a Constraint Template**
+- Select the **Base64Encoded** option

 > [!HELP]
 > The extension activation process can take a few minutes to complete.
-If you cannot get the extension to generate JSON from the ConstraintTemplate, that's okay, you will use a sample JSON file to create the policy definition.
+If you cannot get the extension to generate JSON from the ConstraintTemplate, that's okay, you will use a sample JSON file in the [Deploy a custom policy definition](#deploy-a-custom-policy-definition) section below.

-- Select the **Base64Encoded** option
 - This will generate a new Azure Policy definition in the JSON format and encode the ConstraintTemplate in Base64 format

 > [!HINT]